Search and Edit Text

 • {n,m} is between n and m

-By default these are greedy matches.
-You can make them “lazy”, matching the shortest string possible by putting a ? after them.
+By default regexps make greedy matches.
+You can make them match the shortest string possible by adding a ?.
 This is often very useful!

 egrep 'C{2,3}?' files/examples/roman.txt